 Are you worried about experiencing pain with your first tattoo?
 The pain of the tattooing process is a very real fear for some people.
 In fact, some even try to choose the least painful place to get a tattoo to minimize discomfort.
 And choosing the best spot can, in fact, make the process more comfortable.

-When getting a tattoo, finding an area with less pain receptors can make the tatooing process only mildly irritating rather than excruciating.
-Of course, given that tattoos are permanent, getting what you want where you want it is important.
+Finding an area with fewer pain receptors or more muscle mass can make the tattooing process only mildly irritating rather than excruciating.
+Some areas of the body, like the shoulder, bicep, calf, and thigh, are likely to be less painful than others.
+But of course, given that tattoos are permanent, getting what you want where you want it is important as well.

-A bicep is a great place for first timers because not only does it hurt less, but it is still highly visible and diverse.
+A bicep is a great place for people to get their first tattoo because not only does it hurt less, but it is still highly visible and diverse.
 If you think about the physiology of the bicep, it makes sense that getting a tattoo there hurts less because there is a lot of muscle covering that bone.
 Consequently, the vibration of the machine and the repetitive motion of the needle is absorbed by the muscle.
-That's not to say it is completely painless, but a lot of first-timers compare an arm tattoo to getting scratched by a cat.
+That's not to say it is completely painless, but a lot of people getting tattooed for the first time compare an arm tattoo to getting scratched by a cat.

-The gluteus (aka the butt cheek) is also another place that offers limited tattooing discomfort.
+The gluteus (aka the buttock) is also another place that offers limited tattooing discomfort.
 The massive muscles that protect your pelvis bones while you sit are the reason for this.
 While the gluteus isn't a common place to get a tattoo, if you were considering it, now you know.

 However, you do sit on this muscle.
 This can make the healing process a bit more difficult.

 While these are the areas that are considered the least painful to tattoo, this does vary by person.
 For example, those with little muscle mass might find these areas more uncomfortable than, say, a person that has a high amount of muscle mass.